You can survive on a teacher’s salary…it’s all about strategy.

 It’s very difficult to survive on a teacher’s salary while being an impulse shopper.

-Doing so gives you time to reflect on whether you really need the item or time to think about your real intentions for wanting that particular thing.
+Doing so gives you time to reflect on whether you really need the item.
+Say goodbye to buyer’s remorse.

 Say Goodbye to Keeping Up with the Joneses.

-While we’re on the subject of impulse buying, let’s chat real quick about this social obsession with trying to impress people (people who we probably don’t know or like.
-LOL!).
+Unfortunately, there’s this social obsession of trying to impress people (people who we probably don’t know or like!).

 Some people buy stuff to impress others.